Madex-Tech/chrome-time-tracker-extension/README.md

 - View time spent in a popup UI

 ## 🛠️ Installation
-1. Download this repo as a ZIP or clone it
+1. Download this repo as a ZIP
 2. Open Chrome → `chrome://extensions`
 3. Enable **Developer mode**
 4. Click **Load unpacked**